elixir-europe/rdmkit/pages/national_resources/TEMPLATE_resources.md

     how_to_access: <!--- REPLACE THIS free text to explain if credentials, login, specific affiliations, etc., are needed to access the resource or tool--->
     instance_of: <!--- REPLACE THIS with the tool id of which this resource is an instance of, taken from the all tools and resources file --->
     related_pages:
-      tool_assembly: [<!---REPLACE THIS with the page ID of the tool_assembly pages that you want to list here as related pages--->]
+      Tool_assembly: [<!---REPLACE THIS with the page ID of the tool_assembly pages that you want to list here as related pages--->]
-      your_domain: [<!---REPLACE THIS with the page ID of the domain pages that you want to list here as related pages--->]
+      Your_domain: [<!---REPLACE THIS with the page ID of the domain pages that you want to list here as related pages--->]
-      your_role: [<!---REPLACE THIS with the page ID of the your_role pages that you want to list here as related pages--->]
+      Your_role: [<!---REPLACE THIS with the page ID of the your_role pages that you want to list here as related pages--->]
-      your_tasks: [<!---REPLACE THIS with the page ID of the your_tasks pages that you want to list here as related pages--->]
+      Your_tasks: [<!---REPLACE THIS with the page ID of the your_tasks pages that you want to list here as related pages--->]
     url:
     registry:
       biotools: <!--- DELETE ME if not needed --->